Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 tar -czvf dataset1.tar.gz -C ./mydataset .
 ```

-Ensure no hidden or system files end up in the archive.

 ### Upload offer content

-You must upload your offer content to remote storage so TEE can download it and use it in clients' orders.
-You can create a storage order on Super Protocol or upload the offer content to your Storj.
-Both ways have pros and cons, so pick the one that suits you better.
+You must upload your offer content to remote storage so compute provider can download it and use it in customers orders.
+There are two ways to do so:

+- Create a storage order
+- Upload to a Storj account.

+Both ways have pros and cons.
+Pick the one that suits you better.

 **Create a storage order**

 It is a simpler and quicker way to upload offer content if you do not have a Storj account and have not configured SPCTL to use it.
 However, you must regularly check the storage order and [keep it alive](/developers/cli_guides/providers_offers#lease-on-uploaded-offer-content).
-Otherwise, your offer content will become unavailable.
+Otherwise, your offer content will eventually become unavailable.

 Execute the following [`files upload`](/developers/cli_commands/files/upload) command to create a storage order on Super Protocol with your offer content:

 ```
-./spctl files upload OFFER_CONTENT.tar.gz --storage 25,33 --min-rent-minutes 43200
+./spctl files upload <offerContentArchive> --storage 25,33 --min-rent-minutes 43200
 ```

-Where:
+Where
-- `OFFER_CONTENT.tar.gz` is the name of the archive with your prepared solution or data;
+- `<offerContentArchive>` is the name of the archive with your prepared solution or data.
-- `--storage 25,33` – slot 33 of storage offer 25.
-The maximum disk capacity for this slot is 0.977 GB; you may choose [another slot](https://marketplace.superprotocol.com/storage?offer=offerId%3D25&tab=pricing) that suits your offer content better;
+- `--storage 25,33` is the slot ID 33 of the storage offer ID 25.
+The maximum disk capacity for this slot is 0.977 GB; you may choose [another slot](https://marketplace.superprotocol.com/storage?offer=offerId%3D25&tab=pricing) that suits your offer content better.
-- `--min-rent-minutes 43200` – the lease time is 30 days because the offer content must be available on demand.
-You can make the lease shorter or longer.
+- `--min-rent-minutes 43200` is the lease time set to 30 days.
+The offer content will be available for that period.
+You can make the lease time shorter or longer.
 You can also [replenish the balance](/developers/cli_commands/orders/replenish-deposit) later to prolong the storage order.

-As a result, SPCTL generates the `resource.json` file with information for TEE to access your uploaded offer content.
+As a result, SPCTL generates the `resource.json` file with information for a compute provider to access your uploaded offer content.
 Copy this file to the Provider Tools directory.
 This file also contains the storage order ID.
 Use it to check the storage order and replenish the deposit if necessary.

-You can also check all your orders, including storage orders, by using the [`orders list`](/developers/cli_commands/orders/list) command.
-Note that you cannot see your storage orders in GUI.
+You can check all your orders, including storage orders, by using the [`orders list`](/developers/cli_commands/orders/list) command.
+Note that you cannot see your storage orders in the Marketplace GUI.

-**Upload to your Storj account**
+**Upload to a Storj account**

-Alternatively, you can upload offer content to your Storj account for more control.
+This way of uploading your content is more stable and provides more control.
 It is also less hassle in the long term since you do not need to keep a storage order running.
 As a downside, you must have a Storj account and [configured SPCTL](/developers/cli_guides/configure) to use it.

 :::note